UniversalDependencies/UD_Czech-PDT/README.md

 # Summary

-The Czech UD treebank is based on the Prague Dependency Treebank 3.0 (PDT), created at the Charles University in Prague.
+The Czech-PDT UD treebank is based on the Prague Dependency Treebank 3.0 (PDT), created at the Charles University in Prague.